 A new chapter on MTSS and the 4 components necessary for full implementation — Multi- tiered levels of prevention and support; Evidence- based programs with high- quality instruction; Ongoing assessment; Data-based decision making; and problem solving

-The National Council on Teacher Quality 2018 Teacher Prep Review listed the Teaching ReadingSourcebook as one of 10 textbooks that comprehensively and rigorously cover the scientific basis and instructional elements of the five essential components of effective reading instruction.
+The National Council on Teacher Quality 2020 Teacher Prep Review listed the Teaching ReadingSourcebook as one of 10 textbooks that comprehensively and rigorously cover the scientific basis and instructional elements of the five essential components of effective reading instruction.
+Additionally, the report found that the Teaching Reading Sourcebook is used by more teacher prep programs than any other textbook in the top 10 ranking.

 What Educators are Saying About the Sourcebook